andrsweb/codewave.pro-testing/README.md

 # codewave.pro-testing
 ## Hi Daniil!
 Your first task will be to make a desktop based on the Figma layout.
-Initially, we will work step by step.
+Initially, we will work step by step. !!!TEST COMMIT!!!
 1) Making the desktop.
 2) Review.
 3) Feedback.